Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/Stirring troubleshooting.md

        - There should be no visible metal from the screw at the <Highlight color={colors.blue}>interface between the vial holder and the top faceplate's arms</Highlight>.
 See image below.
        - Try pushing the fan only slightly higher up using a pen, pencil or thin rod.
 Avoid moving the fan _too_ high up and hitting the <Highlight color={colors.magenta}>vial holder's screws</Highlight>.
        - Try _moderately_ tightening the screws on the bottom of the top faceplate.
-    - Unscrew the top faceplate from the vial holder.
-Are the two magnets still present on the fan?
+    - Are the two magnets still present on the fan?
+Visually inspect from the side, or unscrew the top faceplate from the vial holder to see better.
     - The heater PCB may be damaged.
 Contact us at support@pioreactor.com